IronRiders/software-team/tools/README.md

 We use Git and GitHub for managing source code files and other information (like this file!)

 _Git_ is an open source "source control" system.
 It is a tool that runs on your local computer.
 You probably already have git installed.
+If not you should [download Git](https://git-scm.com/downloads).

 _GitHub_ is a website that offers a central place for teams to manage projects.